Shopify

 1. Does Shopify take a cut of every sale?

-6. How much do Shopify affiliates make?
+6. How do Shopify affiliates earn commissions in 2026?

 In Conclusion